pgrunde/points/README.md

   fmt.Printf("Creating game with %d players\n", count)
 }

 // PlayerCount now uses multiple lines!
-The return type
+The return type changed to
-// changed to Count and now there are multiple lines func PlayerCount() Count {
+// Count and we are setting the value after declaring the type func PlayerCount() Count {
   var c Count
   c = 5